 A favourite of Hong Kong junks, you can also access Clearwater Bay Beach by land and enjoy the two interconnected beaches.
 They are both stunning, with powder white sand and clean blue water, perfect for a dunk in the water, followed by sunbathing on the beach.
 You can also get to the beaches via hikes.

-Facilities: BBQ pits, changing room, shower facilities, public toilets and raft.
+Facilities: BBQ pits, changing room, shower facilities, public toilets, raft

-Directions: Take bus 91 from Diamond Hill Bus station.
+How To Get There: Take bus 91 from Diamond Hill Bus station

 Newly opened in 2021, another man-made beach that has brought respite to Hong Kong beach lovers is Lung Mei Beach in Tai Po.
 Nestled between Tai Mei Tuk and Plover Cove reservoir, the 200-meter-long beach has calm waters, great views and access to water sports.
 What more could you ask for?